 Things to do in Nusa Penida

-the ultimate travel guide to see the best of the cursed
+the ultimate travel guide and itinerary to see the best of the cursed

 sister of Bali

 Explore the black magic island: beaches, temples & more

 In this article, we won’t just offer you another list of things to do in Nusa Penida, but also an insight into its peculiar culture, and the myths that envelope it.
 Although recently became more heard of, Nusa Penida is still the less touristy place around Bali, but that’s not going to last long, so you better head this way as soon as possible.

 Here the Balinese culture is more authentic, visiting Nusa Penida will get you an idea of how Bali probably looked like 40 years ago.

 As soon as we approach the port of Sampalan, we immediately notice how clear the water is, we can see meters deep.
 Setting foot on the island, wandering a bit around in search of an accommodation, we see many bare-brested women, as it was common on Bali up to 50 years ago.